cmriat/Etha/prototyping/weight_transfer/README.md

    GPUs.

 5. **Resume inference**
-   After the transfer completes the middleware notifies the inference worker, which prints the updated value.
+   After the transfer completes the middleware releases the per-rank semaphores for both the trainer and inference worker.
+Once their respective `acquire()` calls return, each engine resumes work and the inference side prints the updated value.
 Seeing the number increase by one confirms the round-trip succeeded.

 ## Notes